Leaders of Lanka and Nepal wish Prime Minister Modi 71st birthday | ExBulletin

 To mark this day, the BJP asked its workers to facilitate the vaccination campaign against Covid-19 as it targets record numbers on Friday.

-Born in Gujarat in 1950, Modi joined the Hindutva Rashtriya Swayamsevak Sangh (RSS) organization very early on and was later enlisted in the BJP.
+Born in Gujarat in 1950, PM Modi joined Rashtriya Swayamsevak Sangh (RSS) at an early age and was subsequently drafted into the BJP.

 Appointed Chief Minister of Gujarat in 2001, Modi never suffered an electoral setback when votes were cast on his leadership, leading the BJP to power in the state for three consecutive terms, then to the Center consecutively in 2014 and 2019. .